richardTowers/verify-tech-docs/source/documentation/ms/msCua.md

     > For more information see the [Identity Assurance Principles](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/361496/PCAG_IDA_Principles_3.1__4_.pdf).

-7. Optionally, the government service creates a correlation between the matching dataset and hashed persistent identifier in its matching datastore.
+1. Optionally, the government service creates a correlation between the matching dataset and the hashed persistent identifier in its matching datastore.
 This will be used for matching cycle 0 when the same user returns.
-8. Optionally, the government service creates a new account based on the attributes extracted from the matching dataset.
+1. Optionally, the government service creates a new account based on the attributes extracted from the matching dataset.

     > **Important:** If you create a new account you must gain consent from the user first.